AnitaUrb/Diploma-project/README.md

-More information is available upon request.
+More information about project is available upon request.